-- ◆ VLAN User A software module that uses VLAN management services to configure VLAN membership and VLAN port settings such as the PVID or untagged VLAN ID.
-Refer to the preceding section for a description of the software modules that use VLAN management services. - Port Port Identifier. - PVID The native VLAN assigned to untagged frames entering this port.

-◆ VLAN Aware - Configures whether or not a port processes the VLAN ID in ingress frames.
-(Default: Disabled)
+- VLAN User A software module that uses VLAN management services to configure VLAN membership and VLAN port settings such as the PVID or untagged VLAN ID.
+Refer to the preceding section for a description of the software modules that use VLAN management services. - Port Port Identifier. - PVID The native VLAN assigned to untagged frames entering this port. - Port Type Shows whether or not a port processes the VLAN ID in ingress frames (Aware or Unaware).